 This incorporates an intro to psychological safety and its benefits, an evidence-based framework, the neuroscience of fear, as well as practical strategies and behaviours that leaders can adopt to ensure they create psych safety in their teams and across the organisation.

 These workshops takes leaders and their teams through the theory and practice of psychological safety.
 We explore how different people interact and approach their work, the behaviours that cultivate a psychologically safe environment, and how to communicate in a way that results in collaboration and high performance within teams.
-If customers can’t find it, it doesn’t exist.
-Clearly list and describe the services you offer.
-Also, be sure to showcase a premium service.

 Psychological safety is feeling included, safe to learn, safe to contribute, and safe to challenge the status quo and not be punished or humiliated for speaking up with ideas, alternate views, questions, or mistakes.